 The Collins division will be run using NASPA rules, except that the Collins lexicon will be used and the challenge penalty will be 5 points per word.
 The Collins division will be NASPA and WESPA rated.
 Please see full information about the division in the section above.

-Players accepted after the close of registration on July 12, 2017 must pay a $75 late penalty.
-For example, a non-youth player signing up on July 13, 2017 would pay $285, while a youth would pay $175.
-Acceptance of registrants after July 12, 2017 is not guaranteed, and will generally only be permitted if it does not cause a division to be uneven.
+Players accepted after the close of registration on July 26, 2018 must pay a $75 late penalty.
+For example, a youth signing up on July 30, 2018 would pay $225.
+Acceptance of registrants after July 26, 2018 is not guaranteed, and will generally only be permitted if it does not cause a division to be uneven.

 Fees payable are computed based on when (Eastern Time) funds are received in full.
 If you are not paying right away online at the moment when you register, please be sure to allow enough time for your mailed payment to reach us.

 To change divisions after you have registered, please email the organizing committee at firstname.lastname@example.org.
 Division changes are subject to the following conditions: